dora-team/dora.dev/hugo/content/capabilities/working-in-small-batches/index.md

 this traditional approach, collecting feedback on a change can take weeks or months.

-In contrast, DevOps practices, which utilize cross-functional teams and lightweight approaches, allow for software to progress from development through test and operations into production in a matter of minutes.
+In contrast, modern practices, which utilize cross-functional teams and lightweight approaches, allow for software to progress from development through test and operations into production in a matter of minutes.
 However, this rapid progression requires working with code in small batches.